DelaCruz-Rashelle/IDAST/docs/arduino/WIFI_CONFIGURATION.md

 3. Attempts to connect with new credentials
 4. Falls back to AP mode if connection fails

-### Dashboard Changes
+### WiFi Setup Page

 #### 1. WiFi Configuration UI

-Added a new section in the dashboard settings card:
+The WiFi setup page (`/wifi-setup`) is accessible when:
+- User is connected to ESP32's AP network (`Solar_Capstone_Admin`)
+- Accessing via `http://192.168.4.1/wifi-setup` (local access only)
+- For initial ESP32 configuration only

+**Note:** The WiFi setup page is NOT accessible from the deployed Vercel app.
+It must be accessed locally when connected to the ESP32's AP network.

+#### 2. Configuration Process

-- Shows current WiFi SSID (if configured)
+- User enters WiFi SSID and password
-- Shows connection status (Configured/Not connected)
+- ESP32 saves credentials to Preferences
-- Edit button to change WiFi settings
+- ESP32 attempts to connect to WiFi
-- Input fields for SSID and password
-- Save/Cancel buttons

-#### 2. New Function: `sendWifiConfig()`

-Sends WiFi credentials to ESP32 via `/wifi-config` endpoint:
-- Handles proxy mode (via `/api/proxy`)
-- Handles tunnel mode (via `/api/tunnel-proxy`)
+- Once connected, ESP32 connects to MQTT broker
-- Handles direct AP mode connection
+- AP mode is disabled after successful connection
-- Proper error handling and user feedback

-#### 3. Status Display
+#### 3. After Configuration

-The dashboard shows:
-- Current WiFi SSID
-- Connection status (✅ Configured / ⚠️ Not connected)
-- Helpful messages for first-time setup
+- ESP32 runs independently in STA mode
+- Publishes telemetry via MQTT (no HTTP server needed for data)
+- Frontend/Backend connect via MQTT WebSocket
+- No direct HTTP access to ESP32 required

 ## Usage Instructions